Film Review – The Mountain (2019)

 Instead, Dr. Fiennes is almost a revered figure, or at least someone who is respected by those around him.
 With the absence of an important male figure in Andy’s life, Fiennes becomes his bedrock, until Fiennes’ own life begins to crater.

 The Mountain shows multiple lives coming apart simultaneously, in which each of their distinct lifestyles comes undone in one way or another.
-Goldblum’s Fiennes is arguably the most fatal blow, as his line of work (i.e. his way of life) is directly challenged; his wonderful effort accents a story of change in mental health and society.
+Goldblum’s Fiennes is arguably the most fatal blow, as his line of work (i.e. his way of life) is directly challenged; his wonderful performance accents a story of change in mental health and society as a whole.

 Embrace the Impenetrable

 If there was ever a movie that qualified as a tough sell, The Mountain would be it.
 The common response will be to reject everything that it offers because it is so depressing and so nonsensical at times.
 But I would encourage everything to keep an open mind.
-Alverson clearly has a strong hold on this movie, and everything is a clearly a choice, not an accident.
-As much as it may be difficult to accept how The Mountain operates, is still has plenty to say about art, mental health, and our love for nostalgia and comfortable feelings.
+Alverson clearly has command over this movie, and everything is clearly a choice, not an accident.
+As much as it may be difficult to accept how The Mountain operates, it still has plenty to say about art, mental health, and our love for nostalgia and comfortable feelings.
 My hope is that we all do our best to understand The Mountain, not shove it aside for the next hollow blockbuster.

 I’m glad that I gave myself some time to digest The Mountain before discussing it; there’s a lot to parse through, making an immediately reaction a tad silly.
 I immediately felt overwhelmed — probably as Alverson intended — but later continued to contemplate over what The Mountain postulated.